Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - This week Newton will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).

-- The Buccaneers' defense is 15th in the NFL, conceding 1.5 passing touchdowns per game.
+- The Buccaneers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances